cockroachdb/docs/v22.2/use-cloud-storage-for-bulk-operations.md

 ---
-title: Use Cloud Storage for Bulk Operations
+title: Use Cloud Storage
-summary: CockroachDB constructs a secure API call to the cloud storage specified in a URL passed to bulk operation statements.
+summary: CockroachDB constructs a secure API call to the cloud storage specified in a URL passed to various operation statements.
 toc: true
 docs_area: manage
 ---